FAQs

 Prof. Andrey Zheludev

-If all doctoral examination chairs are not available, please contact the D-PHYS doctoral administration ()
+If all doctoral examination chairs are unavailable, please contact the D-PHYS doctoral administration ()

-At least four weeks before the doctoral examination, the doctoral student send the examination copy of their doctoral thesis, usually in electronic form, to the members of the examination committee.
+At least four weeks before the doctoral examination, the doctoral students send the examination copy of their doctoral thesis, usually in electronic form, to the members of the examination committee.
+They must clearly declare their own achievements according to article 13 of the Download detailed stipulations D-PHYS (PDF, 179 KB).
 Printed versions may also be requested and provided by the doctoral student at least four weeks prior to their examination.

 No later than 12 working days prior to the doctoral examination, a PDF-version of the thesis has to be submitted to the .